Jonny999999/gate_fw/README.md

 # Usage
+See [function diagram](function-diagram.drawio.pdf) for a detailed overview of the implemented control.

 ### Open slightly
 - press open button once -> opens for ~1s

 ### Open more
-- press open button several times with less than 1s gap -> opens 1s + 0.4s * times-pressed
+- press open button several times with less than 1s gap
+  -> opens 1s + 0.4s * times-pressed

 ### Open completely